You’re viewing this site from

 Q. Is this SEP available in all states Friday Health Plans operates in?

-A. This SEP is available on healthcare.gov for Georgia, North Carolina, Oklahoma, and Texas.
+A. This SEP is available on healthcare.gov for Georgia, North Carolina, and Oklahoma.
 Colorado residents can enroll in this SEP at connectforhealthco.com.
-The New Mexico low-income SEP is available for those below the 200% of the federal poverty level (qualifications are different than the ones above).
-New Mexicans can enroll at bewellnm.com.
+This SEP is not available in Nevada.